-If you have suffered an injury at work, travelling to and from work or while on a break from work, you may be entitled to claim Workers’ Compensation benefits.
+If you have suffered an injury either at work, travelling to and from work or while on a break from work, you may be entitled to claim Workers’ Compensation benefits.
 Let our expert workplace accident lawyers assist you in making things right again.
-We are a 100% a personal injury law firm and we work hard to ensure your claim is resolved quickly, efficiently and as economically as possible.
+We are exclusively a personal injury law firm, and we work hard to ensure your claim is resolved quickly, efficiently and as economically as possible.

 We are experts in handling all types of workplace accident claims including claims related to: